How to Get Rid of a Timeshare That Is Paid Off

 If you want to try:

-• Use trusted listing sites like RedWeek, Timeshare Users Group (TUG), or eBay.
+• Use trusted listing sites like RedWeek, Timeshare Users Group (TUG), or eBay, which are commonly used for timeshare resale.

 • Avoid any reseller who asks for upfront marketing or “buyer location” fees—these are often scams.